 Valic Retirement Services

 In addition to contacting a vendor for enrollment, employees need to notify Payroll of enrollment or changes to retirement plans.
-The Tax Sheltered Annuity Enrollment/Change Form can be submitted directly to Payroll for processing.
+The Tax Sheltered Annuity TSA Deduction Form can be submitted directly to Payroll for processing.

 Mines 403(b) Transition: